-Bond Collective, formerly Cowork.rs, was named one of Inc. Magazine's fastest-growing companies on its 36th annual Inc. 5000.
+Bond Collective, founded under the moniker Cowork.rs, was named one of Inc. Magazine's fastest-growing companies on its 36th annual Inc. 5000.
 The prestigious list ranks the fastest-growing private companies in the United States.
-Bond Collective ranked 922 and was the highest ranking coworking company on the list.
+Bond Collective ranked 922 and was the highest-ranking coworking company on the list.
 Inc. Magazine reports an impressive 536% growth for the New York based chain of shared workspaces.

 And more growth is scheduled.
-Bond Collective is due to open two more locations, in Bushwick, Brooklyn and and Station House, Philadelphia, later this year.
+Bond Collective is due to open two more locations, in Bushwick, Brooklyn, and Station House, Philadelphia, later this year.
 A Washington, DC space is due to open in early 2019.

-The Farm is also expanding, with new location in the Nomad and Nolita neighborhoods of Manhattan.
+The Farm is also expanding, with new locations in the NoMad and Nolita neighborhoods of Manhattan.